 2. Syndromes and conditions

 There are some genetic conditions, syndromes, or disorders that could cause blue eyes in babies.
 In many cases, the blue eyes may not appear at birth and manifest a few days or weeks after birth.

 - Ocular albinism: It is a genetic condition causing total loss of melanin in the iris.
 It causes eyes to become lighter, eventually turning to a pale shade of blue.
 The condition is a result of genetic mutations, and it could be congenital (present at birth), occurring more commonly in boys than girls (6).
 Babies with ocular albinism do not always show skin or hair albinism.
 However, vision problems, such as blurred vision, are common.
 In rare cases, the child may experience vision loss in the long term (7).

 - Waardenburg syndrome: It is a genetic disorder, which is often congenital.
 It occurs due to mutant genes, which are mostly inherited, causing the syndrome to run in families.
 There are different types of Waardenburg syndrome with various signs.
 Hearing loss can occur in one or both ears.
 Some of the notable signs are a wider gap between the eyes and the presence of pale blue eyes (8).
 Some babies have different pigmentation across the irises, with one eye being blue and another of a different shade.
 This condition is called heterochromia.
-In rare cases, the eye with a darker color may transform into a blue-colored eye as the baby grows older.
+In rare cases, the eye with a darker color may undergo a transformation and become blue as the child grows into a toddler or older.